 top down view of ingredients for slow cooker vegetable curry in black crockpot

-• Heavy cream can be used in place of coconut milk.
+• Can’t do coconut milk?
+Heavy cream can be used in it’s place.

 ladle full of curry chickpeas and mixed vegetables in a black crockpot